 This is the scholarship I took for 2 years.
 It is a little complicated in the sense of requirements and rewards.
 So I wrote a separate post about it here: What is Invest Your Talent in Italy Scholarship.

 Each university has their own merit based scholarships.
 Politecnico has 3 types called Platinum, Gold, and Silver.
-More details on Polimi site.
+I asked a friend to write more details on this scholarship.
+Click here: Merit Based Scholarships at Politecnico di Milano.

 Study in Italy Scholarship